Arguee/Youtube-Automation-Bot/README.md

 ## Requirements
 + ``` pip install google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client pytz art```

+## Note
++ You can upload max 6 videos with this bot, but I recommend uploading 5 videos.

 ## Steps
 + Go to the Google Cloud Console [Cloud Console](https://console.cloud.google.com/) and create a new project.